UK scientists are working on a genetic test that can predict how well drugs work in your body.

 The report looked at the 100 most prescribed drugs in the UK.
 Scientists said they already have the technology to roll out genetic testing to guide the use of 40 of them.

-The genetic analysis would cost about 100 pounds and could be done using either a sample of blood or saliva, the report said.
+The report said that the genetic analysis would cost about 100 pounds and could be done using either a blood sample or saliva.

 Initially, the vision is to perform the test when one of the 40 drugs is prescribed.
 In the long term, the ambition is to test well ahead of time – possibly at birth if genetic testing of newborns goes ahead, or as part of a routine check-up in your 50s.